-David Trimm, CIO of Wendy’s, explained that “there is a huge amount of pull from (franchisees) in order to get them.”
+David Trimm, CIO of Wendy’s, explained that “there is a huge amount of pull from (franchisees) to get them.”
 Similarly, “They are looking to improve their automation and their labor costs, and this is a good way to do it,” says Darren Tristano, VP with Technomic, a food-service research and consulting firm.

 The purpose of these kiosks is twofold.
 First, they greatly reduce labor costs.
-Second, they give younger customers an ordering experience they enjoy.
+Second, they give younger customers the ordering experience they enjoy.
 Additionally, they provide high order accuracy and can collect data from customers, thus empowering marketing tactics.

-The typical store will receive three kiosks for about $15,000, and it’s estimated that they will receive payback on them in less than two years.
+The typical store will receive three kiosks for about $15,000, and it’s estimated that they will receive a payback on them in less than two years.